dodv58/nextG-RAG/README.md

 - Python version >= 3.9

-- A Llama2 model in src/models/ (could be downloaded from https://huggingface.co/TheBloke/Llama-2-13B-chat-GGUF)
+- A Llama2 model in models/ (could be downloaded from https://huggingface.co/TheBloke/Llama-2-13B-chat-GGUF) and change LLM_MODEL variable to the model name.

 ### Using virtual environment:
 ```